-7.1 In the cases of sundry debts it is the service or relevant manager who should decide whether enforcement action should be taken.
+7.1 The relevant service manager is responsible for deciding whether enforcement action should be taken for sundry debts in their area.
 The income team will inform services of any debts owing to them and they should respond to say whether each case should then be enforced.